Stone2GIT/rf2_league_pkg_builder/README.md

 ## General

-It is hard coded to rFactor 2 GT3 cars with version 3.60 at the moment.
+...

 ## Usage

+### Preparation

-1. Change $RF2ROOT in variables.ps1
+1. Change $RF2ROOT in variables.ps1 if rFactor 2 is not installed to default path

-2. run prepare.ps1
+2. change to helper and run prepare.ps1

-3. copy skin files to vehicle folders
+3. go back and copy skin files to vehicle folders

 4. copy or create veh, ini and all that other stuff of a skin package in vehicle folders

+### Running on CLI

-5. run rf2_league_pkg_builder.ps1
+1. run rf2_league_pkg_builder.ps1

-6. upload the rfcmps from content folder to steam workshop
+2. upload the rfcmps from content folder to steam workshop (if not enabled at end of script)

 or

-6. copy the rfcmps to $RF2ROOT\Packages and run content management in rF2 to install them
+2. copy the rfcmps to $RF2ROOT\Packages and run content management in rF2 to install them

-## PHP scripts
+## Running HTML-UI

-### General

-PHP scripts are intended for use with a HTTP server, e.g. nginx.

-### Attention

-PHP scripts are absolutely development at the moment.
+1. go to html-ui

+2. run install_html_ui.ps1

+3. start nginx and php by running start_nginx.bat

+4. open browser and run http://localhost:9122